KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/betdapp.md

 ## Introduction

-This is a C program that just issues RPC calls and automates several steps required to create a p2p betting game.
-This program uses the the DEXP2P Peer to Peer messaging layer for communication between nodes.
+This is a C program that issues RPC calls and automates several steps required to create a p2p betting game.
+It uses the the DEXP2P Peer to Peer messaging layer for communication between nodes and the blockchain layer for payments.

+This program serves to demonstrate the capabilities the [DEXP2P messaging layer](https://docs.komodoplatform.com/basic-docs/smart-chains/smart-chain-setup/dexp2p.html) opens up for all Smart Chains.
+A similar program can be written using any Programming Language that has a library to issue RPC calls.

 The bet is a double or nothing game, where you will either get double the money you bet or nothing at all.